logo

 Abstract

-Male-pattern baldness (MPB) is linked to androgen dysregulation.
-A prior observed relationship between MPB and skin cancer might be due to increased UV exposure or androgenic pathways.
-Mendelian randomization (MR) analysis using genetic data from melanoma and keratinocyte cancer (KC) meta-analyses showed strong MPB-KC associations, but not with androgens.
-Univariable models revealed confounding by MPB SNPs in pigmentation pathways.
-Site-stratified MR analyses revealed strong associations between MPB with head and neck squamous carcinoma and melanoma, suggesting sun exposure on the scalp is the main driver.
-Hair covering may explain higher melanoma incidence in men in high-UV countries.
+Male-pattern baldness (MPB) is related to dysregulation of androgens such as testosterone.
+A previously observed relationship between MPB and skin cancer may be due to greater exposure to ultraviolet radiation or indicate a role for androgenic pathways in the pathogenesis of skin cancers.
+We dissected this relationship via Mendelian randomization (MR) analysis, using genetic data from recent male-only meta-analyses of cutaneous melanoma (12,232 cases; 20,566 controls) and keratinocyte cancers (KCs) (up to 17,512 cases; >100,000 controls), followed by stratified MR analysis by body-sites.
+We found strong associations between MPB and the risk of KC, but not with androgens, and univariable models revealed that this relationship was heavily confounded by MPB single nucleotide polymorphisms involved in pigmentation pathways.
+Site-stratified MR analyses revealed strong associations between MPB with head and neck squamous carcinoma and melanoma, suggesting that sun exposure on the scalp, rather than androgens, is the main driver.
+Men with hair covering likely explains, at least in part, the higher incidence of melanoma in men residing in countries with high ambient UV.

 Publisher